 As the British poet William Blake once said, “the true method of knowledge is experiment,” so if you really want this stuff to stick in your head you should play around with it!

-Today you have three topics to work through, in which you’ll learn about frames, coordinate spaces,
+Today you have four topics to work through, in which you’ll learn about frames, coordinate spaces,

 GeometryReader, and more.